 If one of these airlines is in your city, see where they go and put those places on your list of vacation possibilities.
 If they’re in another city you can get to by car, train, or Megabus, it may be worth it to leave from there.
 I’ve made trips to Orlando, Ft.
 Lauderdale, and Miami for this reason as the prices were $200 or more less than from Tampa.

 Domestically look for Spirit, Allegiant, Silver Air, and to a lesser extent JetBlue, Southwest, and Frontier.
 For Mexico look for Interjet, Volaris, or Aerobus.
 For Canada look at Porter Air.
 One place to check is your home airport website: often they’ll show every airline that flies in there.
+A budget airline coming in can suddenly make a combination a cheap flight route.

 Strategy: Get out a calculator for all the fees on some of the very cheapest ones and pack light.